 - Design Your Email Marketing Campaign

-Design is so important.
+The design is so important.
 Though email marketing has been around for as long as email, your campaign shouldn’t look as though it’s been around the block.
 Design your email for visual appeal and ease of use.
 Include your business branding so that your email is instantly recognisable.

 A wall of text can turn people off.
 Mix it up by including various visual elements which brighten up the screen and give the eye a break.
 You can consider photographs, illustrations, infographics and gifs to jazz up the content inside your email.

 The length of your email is also important.
 It should get across the necessary information without going on for longer than needed.

 Take the time to invest in your audience by addressing them individually.
 One of the easiest ways to lose people is to treat them as a number.
 We are all unique and like to be treated as such.
 There are different degrees to which you can personalise your campaign.
 The easiest way is to use their name, I have noticed that when I get an email which uses my name in the body of the email in addition to the opening, I respond more favourably – even though it took very little effort on the part of the sender.